easysql/easy_sql/docs/easy_sql/syntax.md

 - A way to control whether a step should be executed.
 - Templates that could be reused in the same ETL file.
 - Include command that could be used to reuse code at file level.
-- Logging and assertion that could be used for debugging.
+- Debugging support: logging and assertion that could be used for debugging.
 - A debugger interface.
+- Other features：write data to tables; list variables; SQL actions.

+Let's have a look at the first four features.

 ## Syntax in Easy SQL